cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/selectionpolicies/power/PowerVmSelectionPolicy.rst

 getVmToMigrate
 ^^^^^^^^^^^^^^

-.. java:method:: public abstract Vm getVmToMigrate(PowerHost host)
+.. java:method:: public abstract Vm getVmToMigrate(Host host)
    :outertype: PowerVmSelectionPolicy

    Gets a VM to migrate from a given host.